smiritykaushik/smiritykaushik.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 4th year Ph.D. candidate in the Information Sciences program at UIUC, School of Information Sciences.
+I have over five years of experience conducting interdisciplinary research in social computing, human-computer interaction (HCI), and usable privacy and security (USP), using both qualitative and quantitative methods.
+I am interested in societal dimension of research, particularly the benefits, impacts and implications of emerging information and communication technologies (ICTs) such as AI systems, for society.
+This may include factors such as trust, biases, privacy, reliability, and responsibility of emerging ICTs.
-I do interdisciplinary research in Usable Security and Privacy (USP) and Privacy Policies.
-I am particularly interested in exploring digital ad privacy and safety perceptions of vulnerable and understudied population groups.
+My proposed dissertation work explores digital ad privacy and safety perceptions of vulnerable and understudied population groups.
 My CV is available [here](/files/CV_SK.pdf).

 ### Selected Honors and Awards
 * Google CS Research Mentorship Program Mentee (CSRMP 2021)